claudiuco/claudiuco/README.md

 - 💞️ I’m looking to collaborate on malware analyis topics
 - 📫 How to reach me: no thanks, no need for phising emails.
 - 😄 Pronouns: security/convenience
 - ⚡ Fun fact: I used to be a system administrator and to hate my guts security guys!
+If you cannot beat them, join them.

 <!---
 thegoodroot/thegoodroot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.